Blog

 Person-environment fit underpins personality hiring.
 What Big Five research says about matching people to roles, and where the limits are.

-Big Five personality predicts job performance at r≈.22 — just 5% of variance.
+Big Five personality predicts job performance at r≈.22, just 5% of variance.
 What personality science cannot predict matters as much as what it can.

-How personality predicts onboarding success — and how to use that knowledge
+How personality predicts onboarding success

 Personality predicts onboarding success: Conscientiousness is the strongest Big Five predictor of task mastery, social integration, and role clarity.

-Can you fake a personality test — and does it matter?
+Can you fake a personality test, and does it matter?

 Personality testing in hiring: the rules